 2. Conroy T, Hammel P, Hebbar M, et al: FOLFIRINOX or Gemcitabine as Adjuvant Therapy for Pancreatic Cancer.
 N Engl J Med 379(25):2395-2406, 2018. doi: 10.1056/NEJMoa1809775

 3. Sohal DPS, Duong M, Ahmad SA, et al: Efficacy of Perioperative Chemotherapy for Resectable Pancreatic Adenocarcinoma: A Phase 2 Randomized Clinical Trial.
 JAMA Oncol 7(3):421-427, 2021. doi: 10.1001/jamaoncol.2020.7328.
 Clarification and additional information.
 JAMA Oncol 23:e215278, 2021. doi: 10.1001/jamaoncol.2021.5278

 Prognosis for pancreatic cancer varies with stage but overall is poor (5-year survival: < 2%), because many patients have advanced disease at the time of diagnosis.

 Pancreatic cancer is highly lethal, typically because it is diagnosed only at a late stage.

-Prominent risk factors include smoking and a history of chronic pancreatitis; alcohol use does not seem to be an independent risk factor.
+Prominent risk factors include smoking and a history of chronic pancreatitis.

-Diagnosis involves CT or magnetic resonance imaging/magnetic resonance cholangiopancreatography (MRI/MRCP) and endoscopic ultrasonography; amylase and lipase levels are usually normal, and the CA 19-9 antigen is not sensitive or specific enough to be used for population screening.
+Diagnosis involves CT or magnetic resonance imaging/magnetic resonance cholangiopancreatography (MRI/MRCP) and endoscopic ultrasonography with biopsy; amylase and lipase levels are usually normal, and the CA 19-9 antigen is not sensitive or specific enough to be used for population screening.